IjAxxDev/PPPwn-Goldhen-Linux/README.md

 On your PS4:

+- Connect the USB with `goldhen.bin` to the console
 - Go to `Settings` and then `Network`
 - Select `Set Up Internet connection` and choose `Use a LAN Cable`
 - Choose `Custom` setup and choose `PPPoE` for `IP Address Settings`